delay4now/main/gandhi-quotes-01.md

 # Quotes from the movie *Gandhi*

 Below is a selection of quotes from the film [*Gandhi*](https://en.wikipedia.org/wiki/Gandhi_(film)).
 For additional context, the reader may also refer to the [screenplay](https://www.sellingyourscreenplay.com/wp-content/uploads/screenplay/scripts/Gandhi.pdf), which is available online.
-After presenting each group of quotes under a heading, I offer a brief remark on that collection.
+After presenting each group of quotes under a heading, I offer my reflections on that collection.

 ## On Fighting